News

 Observatory's new publications on the right to abortion in Europe

 The Observatory has been focussing its research on the right to abortion in Europe.
-With our two publications, we are making a substantive contribution to the Europe-wide debate about this:
+With our publications, we are making a substantive contribution to the Europe-wide debate about this:

 Dossier on the right to abortion in Europe: It engages with European, national, and civil society perspectives on the right to abortion.
 Transnationally linked opponents of abortion do not just seek to ban abortions; they also question gender equality in Europe.
 As a result, democracy, human rights, and the rule of law are threatened.